Lose up to 17% with our Wegovy weight loss service

 If you miss a dose, skip it and take your next tablet at the usual time the following day; do not take two doses to make up for a missed one

-If you're currently taking Wegovy 2.4mg injections and want to switch to the tablet, you may be able to start at the full 25mg maintenance dose, skipping the titration steps entirely.
+If you're currently taking the Wegovy 2.4mg weekly injection and want to switch to the tablet, you may be able to start at the full 25mg maintenance dose, skipping the titration steps entirely.

-This would typically begin one week after your last injection, however is subject to a clinical review.
-One of our prescribers will assess your suitability as part of a switching consultation.
+This would typically begin one week after your last injection, subject to a clinical review.
+If you're on a different injection dose, including the higher 7.2mg dose, switching to the tablet isn't a standard step and will need to be assessed individually by your prescriber.
+Either way, one of our prescribers will assess your suitability as part of a switching consultation.

 Clinician-led care: as with all Phlo Clinic treatments, you will receive ongoing support from our UK-registered clinical team